-Hobart is the capital and most populous city of the island state of Tasmania.
+Hobart is the capital and most populous city of Tasmania.
 With a population of approximately 225,000, it is the second least populated Australian capital city.
 Founded in 1804 as a penal colony, Hobart is Australia’s second oldest capital city after Sydney.
 The modern history of Hobart dates to its foundation as a British colony in 1804.

 Since its foundation as a colonial outpost, the city has grown from the mouth of Sullivans Cove to stretch in a generally north-south direction along both banks of the Derwent River, from 22 km inland from the estuary at Storm Bay to the point where the river reverts to fresh water at Bridgewater.